ethereum/consensus-specs/specs/altair/validator.md

 The `subnet_id` is derived from the position in the sync committee such that the sync committee is divided into "subcommittees".
 `subnet_id` can be computed via `compute_subnets_for_sync_committee(state, validator_index)` where `state` is a `BeaconState` during the matching sync committee period.

-*Note*: This function returns multiple subnets if a given validator index is included multiple times in a given sync committee across multiple subcommittees.
+*Note*: This function returns multiple non-duplicated subnets if a given validator index is included multiple times in a given sync committee across multiple subcommittees.

 ```python
 def compute_subnets_for_sync_committee(state: BeaconState, validator_index: ValidatorIndex) -> Sequence[uint64]: